CCCU is 2nd in the UK for graduate employment

-Turn your passion for animals into a career with our BSc (Hons) Animal Science with Foundation Year degree.
+From there you'll turn your passion for animals into a career with our BSc (Hons) Animal Science degree.
 Designed to prepare you for graduate employment in a range of sectors that work with animals, this Animal Science degree will blend theory and practice through hands-on, interdisciplinary learning.

 From genetics and behaviour to welfare and disease, you’ll explore how science can improve the lives of both domestic and wild animals.